snehmehta/meghna-hugo/exampleSite/content/english/project/equick.md

 - title: "3rd Party seller app"
   subTitle: "EQuick ecommerce comes with facilty for third party to sell their product."
 - title: "Payment Intergation"
-  subTitle: "GPay, Apple Pay, Paypal integrated it frictionless for customer to buy."
+  subTitle: "GPay, Apple Pay integrated it frictionless for customer to buy."
 - title: "Multilingual"
   subTitle: "With multiple language users always can find their own language"
 - title: "Admin App"